mssalstrom/Group5-repo-projects/README.md

     - Set the request URL to `[{{baseURL}}]/api/users?page=2`.
     - Click the "Send" button to make a GET request to list users.
     - Verify that the response is as expected.

+6. **Create a Variable:**
+    - After creating your collection and requests, it's time to set up a variable.
+    - Click on the "Collections" tab in the top-left corner.
+    - Select your newly created collection.
+    - Click on the "Variables" tab within the collection.
+    - Create a variable named `baseURL`.
+    - Set the initial value to `https://reqres.in`.
+    - Click "Save" to confirm the variable creation.
+    - Your variable, `baseURL`, is now created and set to the initial value.

 3. **Creating a User:**
     - In your collection, create a request named "Create User."